Cruikshanks/mac-setup/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This information is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 > If you don't add a license it's neither free or open!